Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Prompt Engineering

 We evaluated these variations for the conference room task.
 The terse language style influences GPT-3 to generate steps using simpler, more direct language that is more immediately interpretable by an agent with basic NLP capabilities, without any conversion or translation.
 Table~\ref{tab:gpt_Example} shows a prompt instantiated from the template in Table~\ref{tab:prompt_template} for a metal soda can using the terse format.
 As with all future examples, the prompt presented to GPT-3 is displayed above the horizontal dividing line and the resulting response generated by the LLM is shown below it.

-Colloquial-style prompts resulted in steps that were often not relevant to the agent's situation and was also highly sensitive to the use of articles; ``the can'' in a prompt rather than ``a can'' could result in different responses with no readily understandable patterns of difference.
+Colloquial-style prompts resulted in steps that were often not relevant to the agent's situation.
+This strategy was also highly sensitive to the use of articles; ``the can'' in a prompt rather than ``a can'' could result in very different responses.
+Further, there was no readily discernible pattern in the resulting variations.
 The predicate format often results in responses with incorrect predicate arguments and generally more frequent errors. \cite{olmo_gpt3--plan_2021_local} also found that incorrect variable instantiation for predicates was a significant limitation in their exploration of using LLMs for agent planning.
-Due to these preliminary results, future experiments focus on using the terse language style.
+Based on these preliminary results, subsequent experiments throughout the remainder of the paper use the terse language style.